 Our Securities may be offered directly to one or more purchasers, including existing stockholders in a rights offering, through agents designated from time to time by us, or to or through underwriters or dealers, "at-the-market" to or through a market maker into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The prospectus supplement relating to the offering will identify any agents or underwriters involved in the sale of our Securities, and will disclose any applicable purchase price, fee, commission or discount arrangement between us and our agents or underwriters or dealers without delivery of a prospectus supplement describing the method and terms of the offering of such Securities.
 Our common stock is traded on The Nasdaq Global Select Market ("Nasdaq") under the symbol "GLAD."
 As of January 15, 2019, the last reported sales price for our common stock was \$8.58.
-Our 6.00% Series 2024 Term Preferred Stock was \$25.00.
-Our 6.125% Notes was \$24.95.
+Our 6.00% Series 2024 Term Preferred Stock ("Series 2024 Term Preferred Stock was \$25.00.
+Our 6.125% Notes") are also traded on the Nasdaq under the symbol "GLADD."
+As of January 15, 2019, the last reported sales price for our 2023 Notes") are also traded on the Nasdaq under the symbol "GLADD."
+As 01 January 15, 2019, the last reported sales price for our 2023 Notes was \$25.49.5.